birdjj/courses-estimation/syllabus.md

 https://www.utep.edu/resuming-campus-operations/
 Guidance and policy with respect to COVID may change throughout the semester.

-If you have tested positive for COVID 19 or have reason to suspect you may have COVID 19 (e.g. because of symptoms or close contact with an individual who has COVID 19) you are expected to stay home as directed by [https://www.cdc.gov/coronavirus/2019-ncov/your-health/quarantine-isolation.html](CDC guidelines).
+If you have tested positive for COVID 19 or have reason to suspect you may have COVID 19 (e.g. because of symptoms or close contact with an individual who has COVID 19) you are expected to stay home as directed by [CDC Guidelines](https://www.cdc.gov/coronavirus/2019-ncov/your-health/quarantine-isolation.html).
 Contact me and we will arrange appropriate accomodations.

 Students who are considered high risk according to CDC guidelines and/or those who live with individuals who are considered high risk may contact Center for Accommodations and Support Services (CASS) to discuss temporary accommodations for on-campus courses and activities.